NHDNUG/nhdnug.github.io/_posts/2026-07-16-from-cicd-to-continuous-scheduling.md

 date:               "2026-07-16 17:30:00"
 speakers:           ["Mark Wardell"]
 title:              "From CI/CD to Continuous Scheduling: The Smart Repo Revolution"
-location:           "SmartDraw Software"
+location:           "Beach Walk Coworking"
-sponsors:           ["SmartDraw Software"]
+sponsors:           ["Petabridge"]
 description:        "Repo-Driven Development (RDD) transforms your Git repository into the single source of truth for AI-assisted development."
 meetup:             "314060750"
 survey-url:         ""